bmehdi302/uPIMulatorFI/iram_FI/uPIMulator/python_cpp/uPIMulator_backend/FI/README.md

 ### 2. Modify Fault Injection Parameters
    - Go to the file `uPIMulator_backend/src/simulator/sram/iram.cc`.
-   - Modify the `loadFaultparameters(path/to/json_file)` function by specifying the path to your JSON file inside the `FI/` directory.
+   - Near the end of the IRAM constructor code, modify the `loadFaultparameters(path/to/json_file)` function by specifying the path to your JSON file inside the `FI/` directory.

 ### 3. Rebuild the uPIMulator
    - After making the modification, execute the following command to rebuild the uPIMulator and generate the new executable: